Eczbek/xieite/docs/graphics/colors.md

 # xieite::graphics::colors
-Declared in `<xieite/graphics/colors.hpp>`
+Defined in header `<xieite/graphics/colors.hpp>`

 <br/>

-A namespace of common colors.
+A namespace of some common colors.

 <br/><br/>